 Business sustainability doesn't stop at the environment, however: there is also an emphasis on economic development through improved performance.
 The cloud can help with this too by enabling organisations to reduce costs and operate more efficiently.
 For example, on Google Cloud, you only pay for what you use.
 This means that when there’s high demand for your business you can easily scale up and increase your Google Cloud spend.
 On the flip side, when there’s less demand you can be assured that you won’t pay for unused services.
 What's more, Google can do all that for you so you don’t even have to think about it.

 Which cloud solution is best for my business?

 From Infrastructure Modernisation to Data Analytics, AI and Machine Learning, there is so much you can do on the cloud.
 The sheer volume of possibilities, however, can be overwhelming.
 Throw in multiple cloud providers and it’s understandable why businesses have been relatively slow in adopting a cloud-first approach.

 The best cloud solution for you will fully depend on your unique business needs and goals.
-So, the best way to get started on your journey to the cloud is by speaking to the experts.
-When you book a discovery call with Cobry, we will get to know your business and your goals, and will support you in mapping out your unique cloud journey.
+The best way to get started on your journey to the cloud is by speaking to the experts.
+When you book a discovery call with Cobry, we will get to know your business and your goals and will support you in mapping out your unique cloud journey.
 The result will be your digitally transformed, more sustainable business.

-If you’d like to find out more about how to save costs, be more reliable and be an altogether more sustainable business (amongst many other benefits) then please don’t hesitate to get in touch.
+If you'd like to find out more about how to become a more sustainable business (among many other benefits) then don't hesitate to get in touch!